 Today we visit the old capital of the region which is now an artisan village.
 We'll have lunch at the home of a husband and wife winemaking couple, and visit a cave city carved from rock thousands of years ago.

 Start the day with an exhilarating visit to waterfalls and float the blue waters of the canyon.
 Watch your homemade feast being made at the home of a female professor turned winemaker.
 After a ride to the mountains, explore the rustic village on your own or curl up in the hotel lounge and watch the sunset over the mountains.

 Get ready to hike!
 Whether you choose a moderate hike near town or opt for an active one up in the highest occupied village of Georgia, today is an energetic one…unless you prefer to spend downtime in the local coffee shop.
-Dinner is in a rustic local spot with live music performed by mountain men.
+Dinner is at a local spot with live music performed by mountain men.

 We’ll visit a local market and have lunch before continuing on to the Black Sea resort town of Batumi.
 Chill out at the hotel’s casino or grab some of your new friends for dinner or rooftop cocktails.

 I’d say this might be one of the most delicious days of your life, but that would be slighting the previous week of eating you’ve just done.
 But today, my friends, today we have homemade Adjarian khachapuri in a tree house.
-We’ll finish off with another wine tasting.
+We’ll finish off with another wine tasting. #sorrynotsorry

 It’s time to walk off all that cheesy bread with a city tour that you won’t want to miss.
 Batumi is an eclectic mix of gothic, modern, Georgian and European architecture that will wow you.
 Afterward, choose between a nature walk or a Georgian designer boutique tour.
 We’ll take an early evening gondola ride to the mountaintop and then back down for a seaside dinner.